Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 - **Single responsibility**: Each aspect of the code (like [cleaning files](./src/clean_text.py) or [generating prompts](./src/prompts.py)) are split out into seperate components.
 - **Open-closed**: By using argparse, it becomes easier to change the behavior without modifiying the code.
 Furthermore, relying on the API makes it super easy to change back-ends.
-- **Liskov substitution**: Not applicable.
+- **Liskov substitution**: Not applicable as I don't use object oriented design.
 - **Interface segregation**: By splitting the functionality into a `src/` directory with separate functionality the main scripts are relatively indifferent to implementation details.
 - **Dependency Inversion**: The OpenAI API makes it possible to pass different models instead of writing custom applications which makes for a cleaner design.
+Furthermore, I use [dependency injection](https://stackify.com/dependency-injection/) to make it easier to pass different prompt-generation functions in [`generate_news.py`](/generate_news.py)

 ## Usage
 TL;DR: An example of the entire setup and running the pipeline can be run using the bash-script `run_project.sh`. however, you need to have a valid API in a `config.json` for this to work.